The Internal Model Principle of Time-Varying Optimization: The dynamic gradient-feedback problem

-While Theorem~\ref{thm:internal_model_principle} provides a full characterization of all gradient-feedback algorithms that achieve tracking, it remains to address under what conditions on the loss $f(x,\theta)$ such an algorithm is guaranteed to exist.
-This question is addressed by the following result.
+While Theorem~\ref{thm:internal_model_principle} provides a full characterization of all gradient-feedback algorithms that achieve tracking, it remains to address under what conditions such an algorithm is guaranteed to exist.
+This question is addressed next.